The application period ended on March 31st.

 She has developed multiple social businesses based on her experience of suffering from postpartum depression.
 "Additive-free Children's Gummy" has sold over 120,000 bags on social media, creating employment opportunities for people with disabilities from discarded fruit in Wakayama.
 "Kutsurogi Taino Mo Yamana" is a place that has been regenerated from abandoned farmland, and is in a depopulated area, but is inundated with families with children from all over the country.
 Using her experience, she is the founder of "SBC", a community for female social entrepreneurs.
 She has appeared in over 300 media outlets, given numerous entrepreneurial lectures, and won the Japan Entrepreneur Award.
 She is a mother of three siblings, aged 5th, 4th, and 1st grade.

-Ryo Yamashita
+YAMASHITA Ryo

 Principal, ITOCHU Technology Ventures Inc.